 Ravinia Festival President and CEO Jeffrey P. Haydon

-Previously, Haydon was Executive Director of the Ojai Music Festival, which he led through a number of major transformations to further position it as one of the preeminent musical destinations for artists and audiences alike.
+Previously, Haydon served as Executive Director of the Ojai Music Festival, where he led the festival through a number of major transformations to further position it as one of the preeminent musical destinations for artists and audiences alike.
 During a time when many cultural organizations experienced declines in donations and audiences, Haydon helped the Ojai Music Festival double its budget, triple the number of artistic and education programs produced, and improve its balance sheet.
 A key focus of Haydon’s work was to rally the surrounding community and festival constituents to raise over $4 million, from 2008 to 2011, to completely rebuild the historic 1,000-seat Libbey Bowl, which serves as the home for the Ojai Music Festival and many other events throughout the year.